 So whether your a practiced yogi or a first timer, come along.

 We might not notice but our bodies change from day to day – what we can do one day, we perhaps can’t do the next, and yet can do it again the day after.
-After practicing many types of yoga for many years, I began to practice Scaravelli inspired yoga, which has brought me to a gentler, yet demanding practice which has strengthened and nourished as well as teaching me to be a little kinder in how I move.
+After practicing many types of yoga for many years (Ashtanga, Vinyasa, Iyengar and Hatha), I began to practice Scaravelli yoga with Jenny Beeken and Inner Yoga Trust, which brought me to a gentler, yet demanding practice which has strengthened and nourished as well as teaching me to be a little kinder in how I move.
 This has had a huge effect on my mind, body and spirit.
-I took the plunge and studied an Inner Yoga teacher training course, without the intent to teach, but my teacher, Jenny Beeken, said go and teach so you learn, so I did and years later here I am.

-None of this happens overnight though….
-It’s all part of the journey – which can sound cliched but it’s true.
-Sometimes it’s straightforward and easy, sometimes we get lost and sometimes we stop and take a break because we like the view or our vehicle breaks down and we have to stop.
-I’ve spent -and loved - years of running (especially longer distances), working in Marketing (20+ years) as well as being mum (human and hairies) and mrs - and my vehicle has broken down quite a few times!
-And it all moulds us to who we are, and makes us ask and question, and there’s no lovelier place to do that than on a mat.
+My yoga practice, like life, has been a journey - sometimes it’s straightforward and easy, sometimes we get lost and sometimes we stop and take a break because we like the view or our vehicle breaks down and we have to stop.
+I’ve spent -and loved - years of running (especially longer distances), working in Corporate Marketing (20+ years) as well as being mum (human and hairies) and mrs - and my vehicle has broken down quite a few times!
+And that moulds us to who we are, makes us ask and question, and there’s no lovelier place to do that than on a mat.

 What does Inner Yoga mean.....

 Inner yoga is movement from the core of our being.
 The body has the intelligence to know how it needs to move.
 The classical yoga postures, the asanas, originally developed from this intelligence.
 The structure developed for the asanas is known as Hatha yoga.
 Inner yoga takes these classical asanas, together with the philosophy of yoga and its spiritual aspects, and teaches them in a way that can transform the body, mind and emotions, touching the heart of our being.